The Best Facebook Ads for Authors Guide to Advertise E-Books

 Here you will be able to define where will people see your ads.

-Choose to edit placements, deselect everything and select only to show your ads on user’s News Feeds (both mobile and desktop) and on the Right column on desktop.
+Choose to edit placements, deselect everything, and select only to show your ads on user’s News Feeds (both mobile and desktop) and on the right column on desktop.
 These are my recommended settings, but you are encouraged to prove me wrong.
-Personally, I believe that the audience I’m targeting will rarely be on Instagram, would engage with an ad featured on Facebook’s Audience Network or on an Instant Article, reason why I deselected them.
+Personally, I believe that the audience I’m targeting will rarely be on Instagram, would engage with an ad featured on Facebook’s Audience Network, or on an Instant Article, the reason why I deselected them.